syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ### Repeat Labels For Specific Pivot Field

-In [Excel Version](https://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.ExcelVersion.html) 2010 and above to improve readability Repeat Labels can be used.
-If [Pivot Table Row Layout](https://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.PivotTableRowLayout.html) is set to Compact only Column fields can have repeated labels.
-If Tabular or Outline is set then both row and column fields will have repeated labels.
+You can repeat labels for row/column field when the [pivot table layout](https://help.syncfusion.com/cr/cref_files/file-formats/xlsio/Syncfusion.XlsIO.Base~Syncfusion.XlsIO.PivotTableRowLayout.html) is set tabular or outline.

-Repeat labels can be turned on or off for specific row/column pivot field in a pivot table.
-The following code illustrates how to do this.
+The following code illustrates how to set the repeat labels for a pivot field.
 {% tabs %}

 {% highlight c# %}